davidmarkclements/v8-perf/readme.md

 Also, for those who've used `for`-`in` for its performance benefits it's going to be a painful moment when we lose a large chunk of speed with no alternative approach available.

-### Creating objects
+### Object allocation

-We create objects *all the time* so this is a great area to measure.
+We allocate objects *all the time* so this is a great area to measure.

 We're going to look at three cases: